dquillman/MSS/README.md

   - n8n: use the single or dual workflow and set the YouTube upload to happen via CLI, or add an HTTP upload node with `status.publishAt` and `privacyStatus=private`.
 - Scheduled generation (run entire pipeline later):
   - n8n workflow: `scheduled_topic_dual.json` — POST to `/webhook/schedule-topic-dual` with `{ topic: {...}, scheduleISO: "2025-10-01T16:00:00Z" }`.
 The workflow waits until `scheduleISO` then POSTs your topic to `/webhook/topic-select-dual`.
-  - Render: alternatively, create a Cron Job service that POSTs a saved topic to `/webhook/topic-select-dual` at your desired time.
   - OS schedulers: use `cron` or Windows Task Scheduler to call the CLI or webhook.

 **n8n: Topic Ideation + Selection**